Jeffkent01coder/AfyaMkononi/README.md

 - **Community Forums**: Engage in discussions with other users, ask questions, and share experiences in a supportive community environment.

 - **Personal Health Records**: Store and manage personal health records securely within the app.
+- **Machine image recognition** : Scan images and provides results for the processed images

 ## Technologies Used